HEGIS Code - 5008, CIP Code - 09.0401

 This A.A. degree program is designed for students who wish to transfer to a four-year college to pursue careers in journalism, magazine writing, public relations or writing for trade and web publications.

 The curriculum emphasizes a core of journalism courses with a background of liberal arts courses designed for transfer.
-The student will be trained in the basic principles and practices of journalism and will be given an opportunity to write for and participate in the production of the student newspaper as well as the College Reporter blog.
+The student will be trained in the basic principles and practices of journalism and will be given an opportunity to write for and participate in the production of a student news publication.

-The program contains a selection of liberal arts courses - social science, humanities, math and science - to gain a wide range of knowledge useful for writing in the field.
-It also contains the opportunity for practical journalistic experience, preparing students for eventual employment on newspapers, magazines, websites, or in public relation agencies.
+The program contains a selection of liberal arts courses - social science, humanities, mathematics and science - to gain a wide range of knowledge useful for writing in the field.
+It also contains the opportunity for practical journalistic experience, preparing students for eventual employment on newspapers, magazines, websites.

 The journalism curriculum gives students a basic background in the discipline in preparation for selecting journalism as a major at a four-year college or university.
-Students should check with their academic advisors for transfer information, articulation agreements with four-year colleges, and information about employment opportunities in the field.
+Students should check with their academic advisors in the CMA-Journalism program for transfer information, articulation agreements with four-year colleges, and information about employment opportunities in the field.

 |FIRST SEMESTER: 17 credits||Credits|